rijalati/RIDE-docker/README.md

 `paver run`

 and you should be up and running.
-Obviously you'll need an X server on the host, so it should work fine on Linux & OSX.
+You'll need an X server on the host, so it should work fine on Linux & OSX.